LintaoAmons/scratch.nvim/README.md

 ## Create scratch file

-Help you to create tmp playground files, which can be found later, with one stroke and without worrying about what the filename should be and where to put it.
+Create temporary playground files effortlessly.
+Find them later without worrying about filenames or locations

 - With other nvim's goodies.
   - with `treesitter` to have syntax highlighting